fNIRS/snirf/snirf_specification.md

 equal to the acquisition frequency, but does not need to be equal spacing.
-For the special case of equal sample spacing a shorthand `<2x1>` array is allowed where the first entry is the start time and the second entry is the sample time spacing in seconds (e.g. 0.2 = 200ms [equivelent to 5Hz])
+For the special case of equal sample spacing a shorthand `<2x1>` array is allowed where the first entry is the start time and the second entry is the sample time spacing in `TimeUnit` specified in the `metaDataTags`.
+The default time unit is in second ("s").
+For example, a time spacing of 0.2 (s) indicates a sampling rate of 5 Hz.

 * **Option 1** - The size of this variable is `<number of time points x 1>` and corresponds to the sample time of every data point